Company Incorporation FAQ for Non-Hong Kong Citizen

 13. Benefits of registering a Limited Company in Hong Kong

 - Can conduct business and operations in Hong Kong and any country;

 - Flexible fund transfer without foreign exchange control;

 - Open foreign currency accounts in major banks around the world.

-14. Will the personal information of a limited company be kept confidential?No. Personal information of all directors and shareholders of a limited company are public document.
-Any person can check via the Company Registry (with a checking fee) to access the information.
+14. Will the personal information of a limited company’s director be kept confidential?No. Some personal particulars including name, address and identity card / passport numbers (in case of a non-HK citizen) of all directors and shareholders of a limited company are accessible on the Companies Registry’s website at a checking fee.

 16. What is equity?
 Does an equity need to be deposited in Company Registry or a bank?

 - Capital of a share is the same as a Registered capital, which can be customized.
 If $1 is equal to 1 share, and at least 1 share needs to be purchased, and a customer will usually opt for 10,000 shares; and all shares need to be fully allocated to shareholders;

 - If you need to deal with mainland buyers, it is recommended to increase the share capital, that will usually enhance the confidence of buyers;